TMD20/PT-Muxer/README.md

 The track has a hashed key.
 The hash is made using the source information and track title, and just in case the track index.
 It should be unique to each track and will stay the same.
 If you use the same source again.

-Changing some values will have "no effect" on the final mkv produced in --remux mode.
+Changing some values will have "no effect" on the final mkv produced in "remux" mode.

 #### Keys
 * langcode: [string:2 char] used by mkvmerge to set track language.
-This is used to set the track language in --remux mode
+This is used to set the track language in "remux" mode
 * lang:  [string] Translation of langcode to the actual language.
-This is for convenience, and has no effect on --remux mode
+This is for convenience, and has no effect on "remux" mode
 * site_title: [string] used to set title for mediainfo, set to None for no title.
-This will affect --remux mode
+This will affect "remux" mode
 * bdinfo_title: [string] just the title from bdinfo, changing this value has no effect
 * index: [number] the track number.
 Video is usually 1.
 Next audio tracks, lastly subs.
 Changing this value has no effect
 * eac30: [special syntax string] u just some info about the file extract by eac3to.
 Changing this value has no effect